89luca89/distrobox/docs/compatibility.md

 A small time tax to pay for the ability to use any type of image.
 This will **not** occur after the first time, **subsequent enters will be much faster.**

+NixOS is not a supported container distro, and there are currently no plans to bring support to it.
+If you are looking for unprivlaged NixOS environments, we suggest you look into [nix-shell](https://nixos.org/manual/nix/unstable/command-ref/nix-shell.html).
 #### New Distro support

 If your distro of choice is not on the list, open an issue requesting support for it,